-First Year Students
+First-Year Students

-All candidates for admission who have not attended a college or university are considered to be first year students.
+All candidates for admission who have not attended a college or university are considered to be first-year students.
 To be considered for admission, students must complete an application and submit the following materials:

-• An official high school transcript or GED test scores;
+- An official high school transcript or GED test scores;

-- SAT or ACT test scores; - \$38 non-refundable application fee (waived for online applications); - A 300-500 word essay; - One letter of recommendation (preferably from a guidance counselor).
+- SAT or ACT test scores;

+- \$40 non-refundable application fee;

+- A 300-500 word essay;

+- One letter of recommendation (preferably from a guidance counselor).

-Home Schooled Students
+Home-Schooled Students